zhuochun/md-writer/CHEATSHEET.md

 ## Horizontal Rule

+Use three or more hyphens.

 ```
-Use three or more hyphens:
+Horizontal rule

 ---